Mindstormer619/Code-Notes/1. Projects/Book - Designing Data Intensive Applications/Reliability.md

 Things can and *will* go wrong.
 Things that go wrong in systems are called [[Faults]].
 A [[Failures|Failure]] is when a [[Faults|Fault]] causes the system as a whole to stop providing the required service to the user.
 We design systems to be fault-tolerant, which means that faults should not cause failures.

+Reliability is highly important, even in most noncritical applications.
+While [[High Availability]] might not be critically needed, things like permanent data loss etc. can cause loss of user trust / reputation, lost productivity, and huge revenue loss costs.
+Be very conscious when sacrificing reliability for any reason.

 ----

 ## References